lattirust/lattirust/BLOGPOST.md

 ##### Accelerating NTT on GPUs

-There exists two specialized algorithms for the acceleration of NTT: the Cooley-Tukey Butterfly Algorithm [ADD REF]() and the Four-Step NTT Algorithm [ADD REF]().
+There exists two specialized algorithms for the acceleration of NTT: the Cooley-Tukey Butterfly Algorithm and the Four-Step NTT Algorithm.
 Each algorithm is tailored for different use cases based on polynomial degree, available hardware, and the nature of the cryptographic task.

 ###### Cooley-Tukey Butterfly Algorithm
 This algorithm represents the classical approach for computing the NTT.
 It is particularly well-suited for smaller polynomials or scenarios where simplicity and low overhead are essential.
 The process involves iterative, stage-wise computations of polynomial coefficients using modular arithmetic.
 It is well-suited for problems where the degree n of the polynomial is relatively small (e.g.,n ≤ $2^{16}$) and the memory or thread count available on the GPU is sufficient to handle all the coefficients in parallel.